uc-cdis/data-portal/docs/portal_config.md

       "exportToWorkspace": { // configures the export to workspace feature.
 If enabled, the Discovery page data must contain a field which is a list of GUIDs for each study.
 See `manifestFieldName`
           "enable": boolean
-          "enableDownloadManifest": boolean // enables a button which allows user to download a manifest file for gen3 client "manifestFieldName": string // the field in the Discovery page data that contains the list of GUIDs that link to each study's data files.
+          "enableDownloadManifest": boolean // enables a button which allows user to download a manifest file for gen3 client "downloadManifestButtonText": string // text to be displayed on the download manifest button "manifestFieldName": string // the field in the Discovery page data that contains the list of GUIDs that link to each study's data files.
           "documentationLinks": {
               "gen3Client": string // link to documentation about the gen3 client.
 Used for button tooltips